fdonnet/ubik_accounting/README.md

 `dotnet run --launch-profile https --project ./src/Ubik.Accounting.WebApp/Ubik.Accounting.WebApp.csproj`

-And now, you can access the very first version of a the Blazor 8 webapp here <https://localhost:7249>
+And now (when all the stuff are up and running), you can access the very first version of a the Blazor 8 webapp here <https://localhost:7249>

-*Don't change the ports of the api and the blazor apps.
-It's hard coded in the Blazor prj (need to be changed) because no service discovery for the moment.*
-*In Debug, create a multiple project startup that runs all this stuff*

 ### All the things are up